lyeung/elwood-maven-run-listener/README.md

 # elwood-maven-run-listener
-A Maven run listener component of Elwood CI
+A Maven run listener component of Elwood CI server.